JamesTheBard/ufb-input-board/README.md

 ## Display Type

-Currently, the firmware only supports I2C displays powered by the SSD1306 and SH1106 OLED/PLED drivers.
-Common sizes of available displays are 0.96", 1.3", and 2.42".
+The firmware supports a few different I2C displays, common sizes of available displays are 0.96", 1.3", and 2.42".
 If using a display, the resolution should be 128 pixels by 64 pixels.
+Currently supported ICs:

+- `SSD1306` (2.42", 0.98" OLED displays)
+- `SH1106` (1.3" OLED displays)
+- `CH1116` (1.53" OLED displays)

 The default display type is the `SSD1306`, but if you happen to have an SH1106 display, you can set that in the config file.